10 Best Utility Knives of 2022 – Reviews & Buyer’s Guide

 One thing is clear: from comfort to convenience to performance, the handle of your utility knife plays the most important role in your enjoyment of your purchase.

-Now you have read both our in-depth product reviews and our comprehensive buyer’s guide.
+Now you have read both our in-depth utility knife reviews and our comprehensive buyer’s guide.
 Between the two, you should have all the answers you need about finding the best utility knife.
 Now, it’s our turn to answer the big question: which utility knives were the big winners in our review roundup?

 In terms of the best overall pick, we have to go with the Internet’s Best 10102 Premium Utility Knife.
 It offers handy features and reliable performance.
 And despite the crazy name, we must agree: this really is the “internet’s best” utility knife.